mazemasterjs/game-server/README.md

 ## Change Notes

+### v0.9.11

+- engram calculaton is fixed, it is now properly a ratio based on the intensity, distance, and max distance of the sense
+- engram senses range from 0-10 for feeling, smell, and taste while hearing is 0.0-1.0
+- mazes are deepcloned at the start of a game, at the end of a game the maze is changed to the cached maze
+- jumping now uses better outcomes

 ### v0.9.10

 - flamethrower tripwires now trigger if you attempt to jump over them or move forward without sneaking